2016–17 Indian Women's League

-The 2016–17 Indian Women's League season was the first season of the Indian Women's League, a women's football league in India.
-The season was scheduled to kick off with the preliminary rounds on 17 October 2016 in which the top two teams from the two groups qualified for the league proper.
+The 2016–17 Indian Women's League (also known as Hero Indian Women's League for sponsorship reasons) was the first season of the Indian Women's League, a women's football league in India.
+The season was scheduled to kick off with the preliminary rounds on 17 October 2016.
 In the final round four teams from qualifier joined by two direct entry teams.
 Eastern Sporting Union won the title in the inaugural season.

 Preliminary round

 Teams

 Eastern Sporting Union and Rising Student Club entered final rounds by topping their groups, and Alakhpura and Jeppiaar Institute as group runners-up.